11th Trail Nut 10k & Half Marathon

 About the race

-We are headed back to Bedford!
 This park is one of Bedford’s little known treasures.
-I was first introduced to the park during one of the Virginia Derailer mountain bike races.
-Since then I have been amazed at how the park continually changes.
+We were first introduced to the park during one of the Virginia Derailer mountain bike races.
+Since then we have been amazed at how the park continually changes.
 It is a family park, with a playground, pavilions, paved path, Frisbee golf, fitness circuit, shuffle board, bird watching trails, mountain bike trails, and pump track (get maps and trail info at Bedford Trails).

 It is loaded with over 9 miles of intermediate rolling, twisty, single track in a beautiful wooded setting.
 It isn’t uncommon to see wildlife during one of your trips to the park (turtles, raccoons, rabbits, ground hogs, the occasional skunk, and deer).